Types of VR

 Gaming

-Whether using a static set up in a flight simulator or racing environment or using a room scale interactive environment in a first-person shooter game, VR adds a level of realism that cannot be matched by even the best wide screen monitors.
-An increasing list of gaming titles are released VR ready for the best possible experience.
+Whether using a static set up in a flight or racing simulator or using a room-scale interactive environment in a first-person shooter game, VR adds a level of realism that cannot be matched by even the best monitors.
+An increasing list of simulators and games are VR-ready for the best possible experience.

 Manufacturing

-VR is increasingly being used to visualise products and potential design flaws or advantages prior to prototypes being made.
+VR is increasingly being used to visualise products to spot potential design flaws or advantages prior to prototypes being made.
 This allows organisations to tweak designs or make multiple versions and get feedback before expensive materials are used to create real physical versions.

 Training

-Whether industrial, transportation or military-based, VR is being employed to create environments where evacuations or safety procedures can be carried out without the risk of real-world injury or the expense of deploying vehicles or aircraft.
+Whether industrial, transportation or military-based, VR is being employed to create environments where evacuations, safety procedures or military engagements can be carried out without the risk of real-world injury or the expense of deploying people and machinery.

 Sales